 Size Scaling & Generalization

-To systematically quantify navigation of self-propelled colloids through porous media across multiple scales (e.g., tumor vasculature to oil reservoirs), we investigate scaling of optimal control performance vs. maze size, LM (Fig. 6A).
+To systematically quantify navigation of self-propelled colloids through porous media across multiple scales (e.g., tumor vasculature to oil reservoirs), we investigate scaling of optimal control performance vs. maze size LM and traversed path length d(Fig. 6A).
 We compare scaling for different overall travel distances in two types of optimally controlled self-propelled colloid navigation tasks, including: (1) navigation in free space with increasing Euclidian distance between starting and target locations, and (2) navigation in mazes with similar local features (e.g., fractal dimension) and increasing traversed distances (Fig. 6A).

 Results show that mean first passage time, , under optimal control varies linearly vs. total traversed path length, d, (i.e., contour length) both in free space and in mazes (Fig. 6B).
 One finding that emerges is that free space optimal navigation is more costly compared to maze navigation in terms of time to traverse equivalent distances.
 The basic explanation is that flat channel features enhance directed motion by aligning rod shaped particles parallel to confining walls.
 Practically, this increases the persistence length over which propulsion can be actuated to arrive at the target more quickly.
 The slope of the linear scaling for optimally controlled navigations in free space and in mazes and their differences are not obvisouly predicted by simple models, but rather emerge as clear trends.

-Comparing uncontrolled vs. controlled  in free space is not possible since uncontrolled free-space first passage time distributions, P() are unbounded.
+Comparing uncontrolled vs. controlled  in free space is not possible since uncontrolled free-space mean first passage times are unbounded.
 When comparing uncontrolled vs. controlled  in different sized mazes (Fig. 6C), a dramatic improvement in navigation performance was observed with optimal control.
 In particular, results can be summarized by power law scaling relationships where  ∝ LM for optimal control and  ∝ LM2.8 for uncontrolled cases.
 The observed power law can be rationalized for the optimal control case since  ∝ d and d ∝ LM, hence  ∝ LM.
 As for the uncontrolled case, diffusion in bounded porous media is know to scale as,42  ≈ freer(dv/dp), where Afree is void space area fraction, r is Euclidean distance between the start and end points, and dv and dp are fractal dimensions of the void space and the particle random walk.
 Since Afree ∝ LMdv and r ∝ LM, and (dv/dp) ≈ 1-2,42 the fit value of  ∝ LM2.8 is within expectations.
 In short, the scaling of  either with path length, d, in free-space or mazes, or with maze size, LM, grows more slowly with control than without control (smaller linear increase vs. path length, smaller power vs. maze size).
 These results are important to understanding how control of self-propelled colloid navigation scales with maze size and complexity.

 The specific navigation problems investigated in this work depend on a number of control parameters, which are not easily explored in an exhaustive parametric analysis.
 As a results, here we vary control parameters for several model cases, with the goal of further generalizing our findings and understanding limitations of optimally controlled self-propelled colloids.
 As part of developing a quantitative basis for analyzing our results, we hypothesize that minimizing  associated with navigating between points is closely related to minimizing error when controlling steady-state position.
 As such, we attempt to understand both control about a position and navigation between points in the following.
-We suggest two non-dimensional control parameters to aid analysis of positioning and navigation performance, including a non-dimensional control update time, C, as,6
+We suggest two non-dimensional control parameters to aid analysis of positioning and navigation performance, including a non-dimensional control update time, , as,6